HL7/davinci-epdx/source/pages/2-7_PDex_Data_Payloads.md

 ### 2-7-1 Member Clinical and Claims-derived History

-The FHIR Resources that comprise the Member Clinical and Claims-derived history **SHOULD** include the following profiles:
+The FHIR Resources that comprise the Member Clinical and Claims-derived history, otherwise referred to as the "Member Health History"  **SHOULD** include the following profiles:

 #### 2-7-1-1 US Core